Expert Guide: Differences Between Kief vs Hash

 Hash

-Hash has its history and roots in being used as a cannabis concentrate for centuries and has been made a few different ways throughout the years.
+Hash has its history and roots in being used as a cannabis concentrate for centuries and has been made in a few different ways throughout the years.
 Hash is a concentrated form of cannabis made by separating the trichomes from dried plant material and pressing them into a mass.

 Hash is typically darker and more compact than kief and has a slightly different flavor and aroma.
 Hash can be smoked on its own or added to other products for a more potent experience.